microsoft/NPKit/msccl_samples/README.md

 ## Introduction

-This folder contains scripts for NPKit sample workflow for MSCCL.
+This folder contains scripts for NPKit sample workflow for [MSCCL](https://github.com/Azure/msccl).
 The sample workflow first builds MSCCL with NPKit enabled, then runs msccl-test to collect NPKit event dump files, and finally generates NPKit trace file.

 ## Dependencies

-[MSCCL](https://github.com/microsoft/msccl) (with NPKit integrated) and [nccl-tests](https://github.com/microsoft/nccl-tests).
+[MSCCL executor](https://github.com/Azure/msccl-executor-nccl) (with NPKit integrated) and [MSCCL tests](https://github.com/Azure/msccl-tests-nccl).

 ## Usage

 1) Make sure parameters in `npkit_launcher.sh` are valid.
 Also note that currently NPKit only supports collecting non-overlapped events in GPU, and `NPKIT_FLAGS` should follow this rule.

-2) Make sure `msccl_test` function in `npkit_runner.sh` is a valid command to run `nccl-tests` binary.
-Also note that currently NPKit only supports 1 GPU per process, so `-g 1` mode is required in `nccl-tests` commands.
+2) Make sure `msccl_test` function in `npkit_runner.sh` is a valid command to run `msccl-tests-nccl` binary.
+Also note that currently NPKit only supports 1 GPU per process, so `-g 1` mode is required in `msccl-tests-nccl` commands.

 3) Run command `bash npkit_launcher.sh`.